Plumsail/forms-docs/SharePoint/installation-sp.rst

 Download designer and start designing forms for SharePoint
 ***********************************************************
-Once you've added your SharePoint license to your Plumsail Account and distributed app across your sites using app catalog, it is time to download Forms Designer and start using it.
+Once you've added your SharePoint license to your Plumsail Account and distributed app across your sites using App Catalog, it is time to download Forms Designer and start using it.
 You can |download| from your Plumsail Account in Forms Section in the Intro tab.

 |pic5|